THE BATTLE OF THE ALAMO

 The Alamo cannons opened fire upon the advancing Mexican infantry shredding their ranks down wholesale, but they continued onward toward the Alamo walls.
 Although the Texan's were inflicting horrendous casualties upon the enemy, it soon became evident that as the Mexican's drew closer, the Alamo cannons could not depress far enough to continue firing upon them.

 As the Mexican's reached the walls of the fort, the Alamo cannons now became useless, leaving the defenders atop the walls with only their rifles and small arms fire to repel the assault.
-Weilding his sword to the very last Colonel Travis was shot in the head and killed instantly.
+While discharging the barrels of his shotgun into the enemy masses, Colonel Travis was shot in the head and killed instantly.

 Waves of Mexican infantry now began scaling the walls of the Alamo itself, the defenders in some instances didn't have enough time to reload their weapons and resorted to wielding axes, shovels, clubs, anything that was close at hand in an attempt to hold the enemy at bay.